Vittorioux/EBBG-Previewer/README.md

 - Click "Execute" so all the data is written into the ROM.
 - Click "Run" to open the modified ROM with an emulator (specify the path to the emulator in the corresponding field).
 - Hold Y in-game to pause the animation.
-- Press D in-game to change the letterbox size.
+- Press L in-game to change the letterbox size.

 ## Dependencies
 This program uses Inhal by devinacker and SuperFamiconV by Optiroc (so big thanks to them!).